ldj01/e-l-t/README.md

     occlusion for Landat 8 products.
 L4-7 pixel QA bits remain the same.
   * Added Level-2 interrogation functions for cirrus confidence and terrain occlusion.
+  * Added support for reading Level-2 radsat QA band for Landsat 8, which differs from Landsats 4-7.